Guifeng Zongmi: Work on the Sutra of Perfect Enlightenment

 Zongmi's first major work was his commentary and sub-commentary on Sūtra of Perfect Enlightenment, completed in 823–824.
 The sub-commentary contains extensive data on the teachings, ideas and practices on the seven houses of Chan.
 These data are derived from personal experience and observations.

 Zongmi also wrote a major work in eighteen fascicles called A Manual of Procedures for the Cultivation and Realization of Ritual Practice according to the Scripture of Perfect Enlightenment.
 In this work, Zongmi discusses the theoretical basis of Buddhist practice as well as the specific details of Buddhist practice.
 According to Gregory, the work is influenced by the writings of Zhiyi and explains a "complex program of ritual and meditation practice in terms of the Scripture of Perfect Enlightenment."

 The Chart of Chan Succession

-The Chart of the Master-Disciple Succession of the Chan Gate That Has Transmitted the Mind-Ground in China (Chung-hua ch’uan-hsin-ti ch’an-men shih-tzu ch’eng-his t’u), was written at the request of Pei Xiu sometime between 830 and 833.
+The Chart of the Master-Disciple Succession of the Chan Gate That Has Transmitted the Mind-Ground in China (Zhonghua chuan xindi Chanmen shizi chengxi tu 中華傳心地禪門師資承襲圖 Chung-hua ch'uan hsin-ti Ch'an-men shih-tzu ch'eng-hsi t'u), was written at the request of Pei Xiu sometime between 830 and 833.
 The work clarifies the major Chan traditions of the Tang era.
 It contains detailed critiques of the Northern School, the Ox-head School and the two branches of Southern Chan, the Hongzhou and his own Heze lineage.